thaddeuspearson/teaching/multi_dim_sum_list_explanation.md

 ## Else: Add the Current Item to the Sum

 I am skipping the next step for a second to complete our `if/else` statement.
-We will come back to what happens inside the if statement in a moment.
+We will come back to what happens inside the `if` statement in a moment.

-In the case that the current element is a number, we want to add it to our `sum`.
+In the case that the current `elem` is a number, we want to add it to our `sum`.
 We are given the fact that the `elem` is definately a number, because if it were a list, our program would have stepped inside of our if statement.
 So let's add our number to our `sum`!

 ```python